Do you want to install and set up All in One SEO for WordPress?

 Schema markup also helps search engines display results in knowledge graph information panels.
 This enhanced placement in search results helps you get more clicks and visitors to your website.

 All in One SEO for WordPress comes with built-in support for schema markup for all your content.

 Setting Sitewide Schema Markup in WordPress

-For instance, you can choose ‘Article’ for your posts and then choose what type of articles they are e.g. article, blog post, news article.
+For instance, you can choose ‘Article’ for your posts and then choose what type of articles they are, such as articles, blog posts, or news articles.

 Changing Schema Markup for Individual Posts and Pages